 Associate Professor, History

-A portion of his studies also involved research and participation on active archaeological sites.
+A portion of his studies also involved research and participation in active archaeological sites.
 After completing his studies, he spent twenty years as an on-site instructor of history and archaeology, teaching throughout Egypt, Africa, and the Middle East for schools and universities from multiple regions of the world (United States, United Kingdom, and Italy).
 With regularity, he was asked to conduct exclusive intense courses for both Oxford and Cambridge Universities, as well as UCLA.

 Professor Faltas was awarded the Egyptologist of the year twice by the Supreme Council of Antiquity in 2006 & 2008.

-At LBCC, he teaches Ancient World History, Western Civilizations, Ancient Egyptian history, Middle Eastern history, and Comparative World Cultures.
+He is a full-time Associate Professor of History at Long Beach City College, teaching Ancient World History, Western Civilizations, Ancient Egyptian history, Middle Eastern history, and Comparative World Cultures.